Following Australia’s lead, Sweden was the second country in the world to introduce an ecotourism charter.

 For your average Swede few things are more sacred than spending time at their summer cottage and going for a dip in a lake or the sea.
 Or foraging for wild berries and mushrooms in the forests.
 And many other countryside activities.

 But they, like you, can enjoy these and many other nature activities in Sweden’s countryside because of the Swedish word Allemansrätt - the one word in the Swedish language that should be in big bright neon lights at every entry point to the country.
-Allemansrätt, or the Right of Public Access.
+Allemansrätt, the Right of Public Access, or the freedom to roam.

 This precious right gives you the right to roam the countryside in Sweden in perfect peace and quiet as long as you leave it the way you found it.